-The transport layer provides many services both to the end application (e.g. multiplexing, flow control, ordering, reliability) and to the network (e.g. congestion control).
-For the purposes of this document we define Transport Services as follows:
+The transport layer provides many services both to the end application (e.g. multiplexing, flow control, ordering, reliability)

 o A Transport Service is any service provided by the transport layer that can only be correctly implemented with information from the application.